DoumanAsh/named_func_args/README.md

 ## Why?

-Just because language lacks basic UX feature, doesn't mean we should have it.
+Just because language lacks basic UX feature, doesn't mean we shouldn't have it.

 Even if you have tool X to substitute lack of this feature, it doesn't mean language has to suck.